All Episodes

 I mean, isn't it all the same?

-And hope to heaven we can recognize that most republics ended about 245 years unless we really change the paradigm here.
+Ultimately, we have to go back and reconstruct that which we already know has been working and hope to heaven we can recognize that most republics end at about 245 years unless we really change the paradigm here.

 And it's so blatantly obvious.

-And I I love the fact that Tucker and you build, you know, the whole notion that, you know, these folks don't believe a word that they're saying.
+And I love the fact that Tucker and you build, you know, the whole notion that, you know, these folks don't believe a word that they're saying.

 They're primarily, you know, pushing away truth because guess what?